 Famed for its wild nightlife, Amsterdam offers visitors something quite unique when the sun goes down.
 Offering a mixture of all sorts of entertainment, Amsterdam is sure to have something for everyone, from the coffeeshops and soft drugs, to the clubs and pubs, not to mention the sex trade.

 Amsterdam's nightlife wouldn't be what it is today if it weren't for the infamous Red Light District, which serves up its own unique brand of entertainment along the bustling canal-lined streets.
-Many tourists opt to simply wander through and gawk at the women posing in shop windows and insistent touts without stopping to sample their wares.
+Many tourists opt to simply wander through and see the women posing in shop windows and insistent touts without stopping to sample their wares.
 Those who do this should stick to main streets and beware of pickpockets and other petty criminals.
-Women should avoid walking through the Red Light District alone at night, though pairs and groups will be fine.
 Travellers should understand that De Wallen, as the locals call the Red Light District, is a nightlife hub quite apart from the sex trade and it is quite possible to enjoy a night out pub hopping without intending to participate in the sex trade at all.

-Amsterdam is also famous for its tolerant stance on marijuana use, which is available in coffeeshops.
-The shops, often instantly recognizable by their drug-related names, will sell small amounts of weed or hash for personal use, which may be smoked in the shops themselves or at some nightclubs, though officially not in public places.
+Amsterdam is also famous for its tolerant stance on marijuana use, which is available in some coffeeshops.
+The shops, often instantly recognisable by their drug-related names, will sell small amounts of weed or hash for personal use, which may be smoked in the shops themselves or at some nightclubs, though officially not in public places.
 The coffeeshops do not serve alcohol.
 Tourists should note that the use of marijuana is tolerated, but not strictly legal and caution should be exercised.